Premià de Mar

-Premià de Mar ([pɾəmiˈa ðə ˈmaɾ]) is a municipality in the comarca of the Maresme in Catalonia, Spain.
+Premià de Mar ([pɾəmiˈa ðə ˈmaɾ]) is a municipality in the comarca of the Maresme in Catalonia.
 It is situated on the coast between El Masnou and Vilassar de Mar, to the north-east of Barcelona.
 The town is both a tourist centre and a dormitory town for Barcelona.

 Like almost all municipalities of Maresme, Premià de Mar has been historically very well connected with the rest of the comarca and with Barcelona thanks to old Camí Ral (Royal Way) (actual N-II main road) and railroad (Barcelona-Mataró railroad route (1848) was the first to be constructed in all the Iberian Peninsula).
 Communications have been enhanced in recent years with the construction (1969) of the C-32's Barcelona-Mataró section, also the first autopista (highway) to be constructed in all the Iberian Peninsula.